 Remember this image?
 Two years ago members of the far-right English Defense League took to the streets of Birmingham to express their various forms of displaced rage.
 At one stage about 20 of them surrounded a woman in a hijab.
 That was when Saffiyah Khan stepped in.
-The city’s local MP summed it all up rather gloriously: “Who looks like they have power here – the real Brummy on the left or the EDL who migrated for the day to our city and failed to assimilate?”
+The city’s local MP summed it up rather gloriously: “Who looks like they have power here – the real Brummy on the left or the EDL who migrated for the day to our city and failed to assimilate?”

 An equally iconic image is that of Danuta Danielsson taking a swipe at a young member of the Nordic Reich Party in 1985.
 Danielsson was a Polish-Jewish immigrant whose mother had been interned in a concentration camp during World War II.
 The look on her face says it all.
-She’s no thug, not by any stretch of the imagination, but she’s so enraged by these creeps that she can’t help herself.
-The Swedes loved this image so much they declared 13th April ‘Danuta Day’.
-A statue was made in her honour and the Photographic Historical Society of Sweden declared this image ‘Picture of the Century’.
+She’s no thug, not by any stretch of the imagination, but she’s so enraged by these creeps that she just can’t help herself.
+The Swedes loved this image so much they declared 13th April ‘Danuta Day’ and the Photographic Historical Society declared this ‘Picture of the Century’.

-The people of Aotearoa/NZ responded in multiple ways to the attacks at the Al Noor mosque and the Linwood Islamic Centre.
-There were huge public gatherings; vigils; thousands wearing headscarves in solidarity; hakas performed all over the country; gang members providing security during prayers; sports events and concerts cancelled; floral tributes outside the Botanic Gardens; Christians going to mosques to share worship; websites taken down; laws changed; and millions of dollars collected for the victims’ whānau.
-And this: a website to help the community make sure it never happens again.
+The people of Aotearoa/NZ responded in many different ways to the attacks at the Al Noor mosque and the Linwood Islamic Centre.
+There were huge public gatherings with thousands wearing headscarves in solidarity; haka all over the country; floral tributes; gang members providing security during prayers; sports events and concerts cancelled; interfaith worship at mosques; website take-downs; investigative reports; law changes; and millions of dollars collected for the victims’ whānau.
+A Royal Commission is now under way.
+This is our offering.
+May it serve.